Risk | Ask The Expert

 Think about hiring a surgeon.
 Both a general surgeon and a neurosurgeon know the basics of surgery, but you wouldn’t go to a general surgeon for brain surgery.
 Nor would you ask a neurosurgeon to remove an appendix.
 It’s important to hire a consultant who specializes in the right field.

-What to look for in a security consultant
+What should you look for in a security consultant?

 Professional consultants are experts when it comes to physical security.
 To make sure you’re getting the best possible consultant, look for the following:

-2. Credentials: A consultant is likely to hold an advanced degree in Security Management or a related field.
-They also may hold a CPP (Certified Protection Professional) or other certification from ASIS International.
+Credentials: A consultant is likely to hold an advanced degree in Security Management or a related field.
+They also may hold a CPP (Certified Protection Professional) or other certification from ASIS International, or have obtained advanced degrees from an accredited university.

 Make sure that every candidate is interviewed; you’d be surprised at how many organizations hire consultants without putting them through an interview process.